-SECTION 1-1019: ARBORIST'S LICENSE
+SECTION 1-1020: ARBORIST'S LICENSE

-1. It shall be unlawful for any person or firm to engage in the business or occupation of pruning, treating or removing any trees within the City's urban forest without first applying for and procuring a license.
-The license fee and renewal fee shall each be \$25.00.
-No license shall be required of any city employee doing such work in the pursuit of public service endeavors.
-Before any license shall be issued, each applicant shall first file with the city clerk evidence of possession of liability insurance in the minimum amounts of \$100,000.00 for bodily injury and \$300,000.00 for property damage, indemnifying the City or any person injured or damaged resulting from the pursuit of such endeavors as herein described.
+It shall be unlawful for any person or firm to engage in the business or occupation of pruning, treating or removing street or park trees within the City without first applying for and procuring a license.
+The license fee shall be \$25.00 annually in advance, provided that no license shall be required of any public service company or city employee doing such work in the pursuit of their public service endeavors.
+Before any license shall be issued, each applicant shall first file evidence of possession of liability insurance in the minimum amounts of \$50,000.00 for bodily injury and \$100,000.00 for property damage, indemnifying the City or any person injured or damaged resulting from the pursuit of such endeavors as herein described.